-Acceptance to graduate study is granted by the dean of the College of Management, subject to approval by the Vice President for Academic Affairs.
+Acceptance to graduate study is granted by the dean of the College of Management.
 Application should be directed to the office of admissions.

 Students without management backgrounds must demonstrate their knowledge in the basic disciplines by completing up to 21 semester credits of leveling coursework based upon experience and/or self study, or by passing examinations in the foundation disciplines which include accounting, business law, decision sciences, economics, finance, logistics marketing and basic administration.